Affiliate links on SoundGuys may earn us a commission. Learn more.

 Overall, the Meze 99 Classics offers decent isolation from outside noise, and will quiet the world around you well.
 However, like most passive headphones, these won’t isolate much below 300Hz, and you will probably hear engine rumbles and vehicle noise along with your music.
-If you need more noise reduction than this, consider getting noise cancelling headphones.
+If you need more noise reduction than this, consider getting noise canceling headphones.

 High-frequency noise will be quieted by half to one-sixteenth of its original loudness, depending on frequency.
 Like most closed-back over-ears, the Meze 99 Classics do really well at killing high-frequency noise.

 How do the Meze Audio 99 Classics sound?

 Despite its high price, the Meze 99 Classics exhibits quite a consumer-friendly sound, and comes close to our ideal headphone response.
 Hallmarks of this kind of tuning include emphasized bass, and a bit of added emphasis in the highs between 4-10kHz.
 This is a pretty big plus, as most people will gravitate toward this kind of sound anyways.
 However, there are a couple of quirks you should be aware of before you decide whether or not to buy.

 Generally, vocals and low frequencies come through a bit louder compared to other elements of songs.
 Sometimes this can lead to higher-pitched instrument sounds getting lost in busy mixes, or sounding a little quieter than you might expect.
 Many Barry White songs will sound like the instruments were pretty much an afterthought even though they’re quite important to the piece.
 Similarly, pop songs that have a lot of guitars or cymbals will lose their prominence in the presence of lower-pitched sounds.